COMMUNITY-BASED SUBSISTENCE FISHING AREA (CBSFA)

 Community-Based Subsistence Fishing Area (CBSFA)

 CBSFAs are areas where the community and state government work together to protect and support traditional and customary native Hawaiian fishing practices that feed the families who rely on coastal resources.
-Within the Maui Nui Makai Network, the communities of Hui Mālama O Mo'omomi and Kīpahulu 'Ohana are seeking CBSFA designation and rules.
+Within the Maui Nui Makai Network, Kīpahulu 'Ohana secured their CBSFA designation in March 2024 and Hui Mālama O Mo'omomi was the first CBSFA pilot from 1994-1996 and have sought a continuation of the CBSFA designation.
 See Hui Mālama O Mo'omomi's CBSFA Proposal and Management Plan and Kīpahulu 'Ohana's CBSFA outreach handout.

 What is a CBSFA?